 Agencies are encouraged to contact the Foundation prior to submitting a proposal to discuss the appropriateness of the request.

-Grant applications may be received by 4:00 p.m.
-May 1 and November 1.
+Grant applications must be received by 4:00 p.m.
+May 1 or October 1.
 When the 1st falls on a Saturday or Sunday, grant applications will be due the Monday immediately following.
 Applications will not be accepted after the deadline.
 Grant applicants will be notified within 60 days of the application deadline.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.